Azure-Samples/mcp/README.md

 ## 🧩 3.
 Use Prebuilt MCP Servers

-Skip building your own — these open-source servers expose familiar Azure APIs via MCP.
+Skip building your own — these open-source servers expose familiar APIs via MCP.

 > ⚠️ Community maintained.
 Not officially supported by Microsoft.